ensdomains/docs/ens-improvement-proposals/ens-l2-offchain.md

-# ENS Layer2 and offchain data support
+# ENS offchain data support (including layer 2)

 ## IMPORTANT NOTE

-The development of ENS Layer2 and offchain data support is still on progress and none of the solutions described below are not to be used in production environment yet.
-This section is written mostly for information purpose so that dapps and wallets developer can prepare for the integration once it is fully supported.
+The development of ENS offchain data support is still in progress, and none of the solutions described below is not to be used in the production environment yet.
+Therefore, this section is written mainly for information purposes so that dapps and wallets developers can prepare for the integration once it is fully supported.

 ## Summary

-With the proliferation of layer 2 solutions for Ethereum that are starting to reach maturity, it’s important that ENS is able to provide resolution services across the entire ecosystem, as well as making it possible for ENS users to take advantage of the efficiencies made possible by Layer 2 solutions.
-Subsequent to a post by [Vitalik](https://ethereum-magicians.org/t/a-general-purpose-l2-friendly-ens-standard/4591) that suggested a possible means for this, the ENS team and the wider ENS and L2 community have been working on a general-purpose "Layer 2 bridge" that makes cross-platform interoperability possible for both ENS and other applications that need to be able to retrieve data from a variety of offchain sources in a trustless fashion and came up with standards.
+With the proliferation of layer 2 solutions for Ethereum that are starting to reach maturity, it's important that ENS is able to provide resolution services across the entire ecosystem, as well as making it possible for ENS users to take advantage of the efficiencies made possible by Layer 2 solutions.
+Subsequent to a post by [Vitalik](https://ethereum-magicians.org/t/a-general-purpose-l2-friendly-ens-standard/4591) that suggested a possible means for this, the ENS team and the wider ENS and L2 community have been working on a general-purpose "Layer 2 bridge" that makes cross-platform interoperability possible for both ENS and other applications that need to be able to retrieve data from a variety of offchain sources (any data that resides outside of Ethereum Mainnet also known as layer 1/L1.
+This includes both propriety database and layer 2/L2 solutions such as Optimism, Arbitrum, Starkware, ZKSync, and so on) ) in a trustless fashion and came up with standards.

 - [EIP-3668: CCIP Read: Secure offchain data retrieval](https://eips.ethereum.org/EIPS/eip-3668)
 - [ENSIP 10: Wildcard Resolution](ens-improvement-proposals/ensip-10-wildcard-resolution)
 - [ENSIP-11: EVM compatible Chain Address Resolution](ens-improvement-proposals/ensip-11-evmchain-address-resolution.md)

-**EIP 3668** allows for offchain (any data that resides outside of Ethereum Mainnet also known as layer 1/L1.
-This includes both prepriorty database and layer 2/L2 solutions such as Optimism, Arbitrum, Starkware, ZKSync, and so on) lookups of data in a way that is transparent to clients, and allows contract authors to implement whatever validation is necessary; in many cases this can be provided without any additional trust assumptions over and above those required if data is stored onchain.
+**EIP 3668** allows for offchain (including Layer 2/L2) lookups of data in a way that is transparent to clients and provides contract authors to implement whatever validation is necessary; in many cases, this can be provided without any additional trust assumptions over and above those required if data is stored onchain.

 **ENSIP 10** is a general way to resolve wildcard (eg: *.foo.eth) on L1.
-By issuing subdomains and moving the resolution of the parent name offchain, it allows dapps to issue subdomains offchain and eliminates high gas fee on L1.
+Issuing subdomains and moving the resolution of the parent name offchain allows dapps to create subdomains offchain and eliminates the high gas fee on L1.

-**ENSIP 11** allows a single name to hold different addresses across multiple EVM comptabile chains.
-Contract addresses can use these EVM chain addresses so that clients can choose appropriate address on different chains.
+**ENSIP 11** allows a single name to hold different addresses across multiple EVM compatible chains.
+Contract addresses can use these EVM chain addresses so that clients can choose appropriate addresses on different chains.

 ## Dapps and wallets supporting Layer 2/ offchain data resolution.

-If your dapps or wallets use one of those libraries, the EIP 3668 and ENSIP 10 support will be built in so simply update the library when ready.
+If your dapps or wallets use one of those libraries, the EIP 3668 and ENSIP 10 support will be built in, so simply update the library when ready.

 - [ethersjs](https://github.com/ethers-io/ethers.js)
 - [web3js](https://github.com/ethereum/web3.js)